- About Us

 Watch Susquehanna Service Dogs’ newest litters of puppies on the puppy cam, sponsored by Brenner Family of Dealerships.
 Watch the puppy cams

 After being profoundly rejected for his entire life, “permission” to rejoin society is not the dream that one Indian man holds.
 He dreams of being invited back into the community.
 Read more on Keystone Institute India’s blog

 March 7 is 500 Men Reading, an event where men from various professions visit classrooms and read to students.
-Several employees from Keystone Human Services, including President and CEO Charlie Hooker, will visit Capital Area Head Start classrooms.
+Several employees from Keystone Human Services, including President and CEO Charles Hooker, will visit Capital Area Head Start classrooms.
 To see photos from the event, visit Capital Area Head Start’s Facebook Page

 Join 105.7 the X and Susquehanna Service Dogs on April 22 for The People’s Flea and Festival!
 The event includes arts and crafts vendors, flea market stands, and food vendors.
 More details